mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

     defines two RTCP reports, one packet type (with `PT=205` and `FMT=8`) and a new report block for the extended reports which are listed below.
 QUIC supports ECN reporting through acknowledgments.
-If the connection supports ECN, the reporting of ECN counts should be done using QUIC acknowledgments.
+If the connection supports ECN, the reporting of ECN counts SHOULD be done using QUIC acknowledgments.
 * *Congestion Control Feedback* (`PT=205`, `FMT=11`, `Name=CCFB`, {{!RFC8888}})
   * RTP Congestion Control Feedback contains acknowledgments, arrival timestamps and ECN notifications for each received packet.
 Acknowledgments and ECNs can